prebid/prebid.github.io/dev-docs/bidders/eclick.md

 ### Note

-The EClickAds adapter requires setup and approval from the EClick Team.
+The eClick adapter requires setup and approval from the eClick Team.
 Please contact us via <sales@eclick.vn> for detail.

 ### Bid params